Who Is J.J. Abrams?

 J.J.
-Abrams was born in New York City on June 27, 1966, and went on to do film screenwriting during his college days.
-He has created several hit TV series, including Felicity, Alias, Lost and Fringe, and has also done much production and directing work.
+Abrams was born in New York City on June 27, 1966, and started screenwriting during his college days.
+He has created several hit TV series, including Felicity, Alias, Lost and Fringe.
 He helmed 2006’s Mission Impossible III and the 2009 revamping of Star Trek.
-Abrams also directed Super 8 and Star Trek Into Darkness and the blockbuster Star Wars: Episode VII - The Force Awakens.
+Abrams also directed Super 8, Star Trek Into Darkness and the blockbuster Star Wars: Episode VII - The Force Awakens.

 Jeffrey Jacobs Abrams was born in New York City on June 27, 1966, later moving to Los Angeles.
-He developed an early interest in filmmaking and, during his final year as an undergraduate at Sarah Lawrence College in New York, co-wrote the screenplay with Jill Mazursky that would be developed into the comedy Taking Care of Business (1990), starring John Belushi.
+He developed an early interest in filmmaking.
+During his final year as an undergraduate at Sarah Lawrence College in New York, he co-wrote the screenplay with Jill Mazursky that would become the 1990 comedy Taking Care of Business, starring James Belushi.

 Abrams did some acting and continued his screenwriting work with films like Regarding Henry (1991), in which he had an on-screen role, Forever Young (1992), Gone Fishin' (1997) and Armageddon (1998).
 By the mid-1990s, Abrams had started to venture into film production work as well.

 In 1998, Abrams created and wrote the WB network TV show Felicity, starring Keri Russell as the college-bound title character.
 It debuted in 1998 and ran for four seasons.
-Wanting to create something more action-packed and full of thrills, Abrams would go on to serve as creator, producer, director and screenwriter for Alias.
+Wanting to create something more action-packed and full of thrills, Abrams served as creator, producer, director and screenwriter for Alias.
 The multiple-season hit series debuted in 2001 and featured Jennifer Garner in a slew of guises as spy Sydney Bristow.
 Abrams started to become known for the intricacy and plot twists of his storytelling.